cplusplus/parallelism-ts/bower_components/cxx-html-doc-framework/README.md

 ### `<cxx-ednote>`

 An editor's note that won't appear in the final published document.
-This is formatted as a separate box on the side of the document.
+This is formatted as a separate box on the side of the document, unless it's marked with class="para", in which case it's formatted as a normal paragraph in a box.

 ### `<cxx-email>`

 Must contain an email address as text, and wraps it into an appropriate `mailto:` link.

+### `<w-br>`

+Introduces a soft line-break inside an otherwise-nowrap context.
+This works in Firefox and Prince, where <wbr> fails, in addition to other browsers.

 ### `<cxx-function>`